 The Translocal Institute for Contemporary Art is a platform for transnational research into East European art and ecology that operates across the disciplinary boundaries of art history, contemporary art and ecological thought.
-The Translocal Institute operated from premises in Budapest from 2013 till 2018.
 In addition to fostering research in the overlapping fields of contemporary art history and ecology, the activities of Translocal Institute include working with universities and art spaces across Europe to realise curatorial projects and contribute to arts education.